Aditya Roy/AI-Generated Image

 My junior is 29.

 He has time on his side.
-Even if he doesn’t feel very wealthy today, he has something more powerful than wealth: he has years.
+Even if he doesn’t feel very wealthy today, he has something more powerful than wealth: he has many years on his side.
 And when it comes to compounding, time beats everything else.
+In fact, it doesn’t even matter if you invest a high sum if you have less time on your side.

 Let’s say he delays his SIP by five years and starts at 34.
 Investing Rs 2,000 for 25 years instead of 30 would leave him with around Rs 34 lakh.
 That’s over Rs 27 lakh less than if he had started today.

-This is why we always tell readers: Don’t wait for the perfect time.
+This is why we always tell our readers: Don’t wait for the perfect time.
 Don’t wait for a big salary.
 Don’t wait till you know everything about mutual funds.
+And don’t wait until your finances are completely managed and you’re living on a surplus.

 Start small.
 Start now.
 The rest will fall into place.